dhess/mellon/README.md

 * `mellon-core`, which provides the core functionality upon which the other packages depend.

+* `mellon-gpio`, for controlling physical access devices via GPIO.

 * `mellon-web`, a web interface (with client and server bindings) for interacting with Mellon controllers.

-* `mellon-gpio`, a service which connects the `mellon-web` web server interface to a GPIO-controlled access device.

 ## Building from git